-In reflection of the Plan's SS1 allocations in comparison to the alternatives, it can be said that there would be a comparatively minimal impact on the Abberton Reservoir SPA; the impacts of the majority of the alternatives could be seen to be individually and cumulatively more severe, pending consultation with Natural England on individual impacts due to their location within the SSSI's Impact Risk Zone.
+In reflection of the Plan's allocations in this broad area in comparison to the alternatives, it can be said that there would be a comparatively minimal impact on the Abberton Reservoir SPA; the impacts of the majority of the alternatives could be seen to be individually and cumulatively more severe, pending consultation with Natural England on individual impacts due to their location within the SSSI's Impact Risk Zone.

 There will be minor negative impacts on archaeology associated with the possible presence of underground deposits in the area.
 This would be the case for any possible selections of preferred or alternative sites within the area.
-Policy SS1 identifies this potential issue, ensuring a pre-determination evaluation for both allocated sites.
+The area policy identifies this potential issue, ensuring a pre-determination evaluation for both allocated sites.